otaviog/tensor-viz/README.md

 ## Installing

-Use conda for installing TensorViz.
+The project only supports Conda for installing.

 ### Install dependencies by environment update (conda)